matc-thaher/website/index.md

 </div>

 ## Recent News
-- **August 2025** — Completed a summer program on Quantum Computing and Quantum Information by IBM!
+- **August 2025** — Completed a summer program on Quantum Computing and Quantum Information conducted by IBM!
 - **May 2025** — Launched this personal website!

 For more about my background and current projects, visit the [About Me]({{ '/about/' | relative_url }}) page.